All posts

 Outbound infra·Jun 9, 2026·4 min read

-We benchmarked agent fanout against our SDK pipeline.
-The SDK ran 1,165% faster.
+We tested our SDK against 10 Claude subagents.
+Our SDK ran 1,165% faster.

 The Verbiflow teamBy The Verbiflow team

 There are two reasonable ways to run batch outbound work from a coding agent.
-You can have Claude Code write a pipeline using the Verbiflow SDK and run it as one job.
-Or you can have Claude Code dispatch a fleet of subagents and let each subagent do one slice.
+You can have Claude Code write one job using the Verbiflow SDK.
+Or you can have Claude Code send the work to 10 Claude subagents and let each one handle one company.
 We ran the same task both ways: find every security certification claimed on the trust pages of 10 well-known SaaS companies, with the same SDK, model, and task.
 Here’s what we saw.

 Wall clock